luxfi/ledger/docs/APDUSPEC.md

 #### Command

-If the HRPLen is 0, then the default HRP of 'avax' is used.
+If the HRPLen is 0, then the default HRP of 'lux' is used.
 If the ChainIDLen is 0, then the default ChainID of 32 zero bytes (P-Chain's)

 | Field      | Type              | Content                   | Expected                 |